 Atherogenic index of plasma (AIP), is the logarithm of the molar ratio of TG to HDL-C. It has a significant sensitivity that reveals the interaction between atherogenic and protective lipoprotein.
 It has been postulated that AIP is an important indicator to assess the CVD risk (8).
-It is calculated using two influences: serum TG and serum HDL-C. The TGs and HDL-C in this fraction reveals the exchanges various during the lipoproteins metabolism and can be beneficial for calculating the atherogenicity (9).
-The aim of the current study is to investigate the role of atherogenic indices lipids in type 2 diabetic Iraqi patients with CVD.
+It is calculated using two influences, serum TG and serum HDL-C. The TGs and HDL-C in this fraction reveal the various exchanges during the lipoproteins metabolism and can be beneficial for calculating the atherogenicity (9).
+The current study aims to investigate the role of atherogenic indices lipids in type 2 diabetic Iraqi patients with CVD.